 Natural habitats and their biodiversity are increasingly seen as vital components of liveable cities.
 They provide spaces for recreation and help to restore physical and mental health.
 Urban parks and forests also contribute to a sense of belonging and well-being.
-The challenge of preserving green spaces and their associated ecosystem services is compounded in many cities in developing regions.
+We look at what cities can do to protect them.

 We are not alone on this planet.
 It may seem unbelievable, but humanity shares the Earth with a spectacular biological diversity or biodiversity of more than 1.2 million known species of plants, animals and other living organisms.
 Cities, far from being barren concrete jungles, are emerging as havens for many species of plants and animals, which have learnt to survive in built-up environments or thrive in urban parks, gardens and other green lungs.
 Falcons and coyotes hunt between New York City’s skyscrapers, pumas lurk in the wooded valleys of San Francisco, while otters and hornbills occupy the parks of the island-city of Singapore.

 At the same time, we now live in a largely, and increasingly, urban world; by 2050, nearly two-thirds of the world’s population will reside in urban zones.
 But as cities expand, they run the risk of losing habitats rich in biodiversity as well as the ecosystem services provided by these natural environments.
 Such ecosystem services, which are often taken for granted and extremely costly to replace when lost, include the provision of freshwater catchment areas; protection from floods, storms and erosion; carbon capture and storage; and climate and pollution control.

 “Cities, far from being barren concrete jungles, are emerging as havens for many species of plants and animals, which have learnt to survive in built-up environments or thrive in urban parks, gardens and other green lungs.”